Knight Capital rescuers let Scottrade in on deal

-NEW YORK (Reuters) - The financial services firms that rescued Knight Capital Group KCG.N after its near-fatal software glitch earlier this month have sold some of their preferred stock in the firm to retail online broker Scottrade, according to three people familiar with the transactions.
+NEW YORK, Aug 22 (Reuters) - The financial services firms that rescued Knight Capital Group after its near-fatal software glitch earlier this month have sold some of their preferred stock in the firm to retail online broker Scottrade, according to three people familiar with the transactions.

-Knight encouraged the six firms that infused $400 million into the company on August 6 to sell some of their stake to Scottrade Inc, a unit of Scottrade Financial Services Inc SCTRD.UL, according to the sources, who asked not to be named because they signed confidentiality agreements.
+Knight encouraged the six firms that infused $400 million into the company on Aug.
+6 to sell some of their stake to Scottrade Inc, a unit of Scottrade Financial Services Inc , according to the sources, who asked not to be named because they signed confidentiality agreements.

 Knight is one of the two biggest executors of stock trades in the United States, and Scottrade is one of its biggest customers.

-Private equity giant Blackstone Group LP (BX.N) and high-speed market-maker Getco, have sold some of their securities, according to regulatory filings on Knight’s website.
+Private equity giant Blackstone Group LP and high-speed market-maker Getco, owned by private equity firm General Atlantic, have sold some of their securities, according to regulatory filings on Knight’s website.

 At least one other firm also is expected to make a regulatory filing about its sale imminently, said one of the sources, and the other three are expected to follow suit.